 Smaller repeater transmitter (with a power under 200W).

-The black collar indicates horizontal polarity (most are polarised vertically).
+The black collar indicates horizontal polarity (but almost all are actually polarised vertically).

 Most do not transmit omnidirectionally